 Stealing the Blinds in Early Levels

 The blinds should be one of your last concerns in the early levels of a tournament.
-The blinds are not going to be high enough to where it is going to be very profitable to be taking shots at pots that really aren't going to increase your stack size by any amount.
-With all of this said, however, it is still something that you are going to have to deal with.
+The blinds aren't going to be high enough to where it's going to be very profitable to be taking shots at pots that really aren't going to increase your stack size by a huge amount.
+With all of this being said, however, it's still something that you are going to have to deal with.
 You might not be attacking your opponents when they are in the blinds, but this isn't to say that other players aren't going to be going after yours.

 Players often times will hear about stealing the blinds and blindly, pun intended, go after them whenever they have the chance.
 The truth is that this decision needs to be calculated based on risk and reward just like anything else.
 If you are fighting for tiny bits of chips, chances are that you are going to lose much more than you ever stood to win.

 Everything needs to be kept in perspective in poker.
-Just as a hand is going to have different values in different situations, stealing the blinds is not always going to make sense.
-Think about the position you will be in if you do manage to steal the blinds vs. if you do not.
+Just as a hand is going to have different values in different situations, stealing the blinds isn't always going to make sense.
+Think about the position you'll be in if you do manage to steal the blinds vs. if you don't.
 Pretend that the blinds are sitting at 10/25 and you have a starting stack of 20,000.
 Now, this would be an awfully deep stack to start with, but it illustrates the point perfectly.
 35 chips are going to mean not even a 1% difference in your stack size, not even close to 1%.
-Sure, you will only lose a fraction if you miss the blinds, but that doesn't even matter.
+Sure, you'll only lose a fraction if you miss the blinds, but that doesn't even matter.
 Just remember that until you get into the middle-late stages that stealing blinds is a waste of time.

 Defending Against Steals